FACT-Finder-Web-Components/shopware6-plugin/README.md

 Each of the element of given block contains dedicated configuration which allows to configure them without necessity of adding hardcoded values in the templates.
 ![Main Settings](docs/assets/page-builder-element-config.png "Page Builder CMS Element Configuration")

+If you do not want to render a specific element, just change the `subscribe` option to `false`.
+This will make element will not subscribe to the
+FACT-Finder® response, hence they will not render any HTML.

 ### Blocks and Elements Templates

 Each of the block and element has it own templates which could be found, according to the Shopware 6 convention: